conoro/hugo.conoroneill.com/content/post/doa-salomon-vision-is-another-ankle-breaker.md

 slug = "doa-salomon-vision-is-another-ankle-breaker"
 +++

 This won't be a long review.
-How could it be when I've only done 0.35 miles in the Salomon Vision.
+How could it be when I've only done 1 km in the Salomon Vision.
 It's more of a rant.

 I buy maybe 6-7 pairs of running shoes a year.
 Usually equally split between road and trail.
 For many years the trail ones were Altra, Hoka, Inov-8 and Brooks.
 I wanted to try Salomon but every review made it sound like I'd have to remove two toes to fit into them.